 In addition to this point, the dearth of sexual partners caused by pornography exacerbates existing imbalances in the system, leading to a society in which only the most genetically blessed among us are able to overcome the innate odds now stacked against them.
 It’s perhaps no wonder that more and more of our generation - of all genders - are increasingly sexless.
 The outliers are becoming the new norm.↩︎

 You might scoff at the idea of “successful copulation” defining my success as an organism, but then I would similarly counter-claim that “there’s more to life than sex” is either a cognitive denial mechanism that sexually frustrated people use to cope, or alternatively a way of people who do engage in sex of both minimizing other people’s struggles and humble-bragging their social dominance.
 Unto those I ask: Can you think of a single emotion as overwhelmingly powerful as reciprocated romantic attraction?
 Can you think of a single emotion as overwhelmingly depressive as a broken heart?
-To me, these are the most powerful emotions we experience, and they just so happen to be emotions based on the fulfilment of sexual desire.
+To me, these are the most powerful emotions we experience, and they just so happen to be emotions based on the fulfillment of reproductive desire.
 Every other pleasure I can imagine pales in comparison to the unadulterated mania, the ceaseless bliss, the absolute ecstasy of pair bonding.
 Yes, there’s more to life, but it objectively sucks in comparison.
 Every utilitarian should conclude that maximizing our happiness hinges strongly on maximizing our ability to engage in it.↩︎